noahgrant/resourcerer/README.md

 import {ModelMap} from 'resourcerer/config';
 import TodosCollection from 'js/models/todos-collection';

-// choose any string as its key
+// choose any string as its key, which becomes its ResourceKey ModelMap.add({TODOS: TodosCollection});
-ModelMap.add({TODOS: TodosCollection});

 // in your top level js file